 Wheeling Island Casino is, obviously, in Wheeling, West Virginia.
 The property features 1100 slot machines, a wide variety of table games, and a poker room for patrons in the area.

 Yes.
-There are currently three locations open for business right now:
+There are five retail sports betting locations open for business: